St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 Suggested boat ramp: Clermont City Boat Ramp, 140 East Ave, Clermont FL, 34711.
 This newly constructed boat ramp is adjacent to Waterfront Park on Lake Minneola.
 It has approximately 80 truck/trailer parking spots and a bathroom facility.
 The cost to park is $5.00 or you can purchase an annual pass.

-- Lilly’s on the Lake 846 West Osceola St., Clermont Fl 34711. https://www.lillysonthelake.com/.
+- The Salt Shack 846 West Osceola St., Clermont Fl 34711.
+The Salt Shack.
 This family friendly restaurant is located minutes from the boat ramp on Lake Minneola.
 It does not have dock parking but you can beach your boat right in front of the restaurant.
 Approximately 10 boats fit right in front of the entrance.
 Great outdoor seating with live music.

 - Check their updated hours before planning your trip.
 They have had recent changes to the hours of operation.

-- Lake Minneola Tiki Bar and Grill 508 South Main, Minneola, FL 34715 https://www.lakeminneolainn.com/the-tiki-bar-grill.html Another great option on Lake Minneola, this bar and restaurant offers plenty of outdoor seating, live music, and great food.
+- Lake Minneola Tiki Bar and Grill 508 South Main, Minneola, FL 34715 Tiki Bar and Grill Another great option on Lake Minneola, this bar and restaurant offers plenty of outdoor seating, live music, and great food.
 There is limited dock space available for securing your boat while you dine so plan to arrive early on weekends and holidays.
 If you love the feel, you do not have to leave because you can stay the night at the attached Lake Minneola Inn.

 St. Johns River….Sanford/Debary